Lynden Pindling: Later claims

-A review of Pindling's personal finances by the Commission found that he had spent eight times his reported total earnings from 1977 to 1984.
-According to the Inquiry: "The prime minister and Lady Pindling have received at least $57.3 million in cash.
+A review of Pindling's personal finances by the Commission found that he had spent eight times his reported earnings from 1977 to 1984.
+According to the Inquiry, "[t]he prime minister and Lady Pindling have received at least $57.3 million in cash.
 Explanations for some of these deposits were given... but could not be verified."

-The New York Times is quoted saying "Sir Lynden spent much of his time working to improve the reputation of his country, but became vulnerable to charges of corruption in 1984, when an official commission set up to investigate drug trafficking in the Bahamas found wide evidence of official corruption in his cabinet and the Bahamian police.
+In 2018, a New York Times wrote: Sir Lynden spent much of his time working to improve the reputation of his country, but became vulnerable to charges of corruption in 1984, when an official commission set up to investigate drug trafficking in the Bahamas found wide evidence of official corruption in his cabinet and the Bahamian police.
 The commission eventually cleared Sir Lynden of any wrongdoing, but said that he and his wife had at least $3.5 million in bank deposits that could not be accounted for.

-At the 1987 trial of Carlos Lehder, a founder of the Medellin cocaine cartel in Colombia, prosecutors charged that Mr. Lehder and other drug traffickers had paid at least $5 million to Sir Lynden for permission to use the Bahamas as a shipment point for cocaine and marijuana bound for the United States."

-It is an indication of the level of Pindling's popularity in the Bahamas at the time that, despite the scandalous claims made against him in the US media, he never felt the need to resign or call an early election.
+At the 1987 trial of Lehder, prosecutors charged that he and other drug traffickers had paid at least $5 million to Pindling for permission to use the Bahamas as a shipment point for cocaine and marijuana bound for the United States.It is an indication of the level of Pindling's popularity in the Bahamas at the time that, despite the scandalous claims made against him in the US media, he never felt the need to resign or call an early election.
 Even with the commission's report fresh in voters' minds, he led his party to another election victory in 1987.

-However, in 1992 the opposition Free National Movement (formed by anti-Pindling factions in 1970) bested the PLP in the General Election, even though Pindling retained his South Andros seat.
-The FNM was formed in 1971 by a union of the so-called "Free-PLP" and the United Bahamian Party.
-The Free-PLP were a breakaway group of eight MPs from the then governing Progressive Liberal Party.
-This group, which was known as the "Dissident Eight," led by the popular Sir Cecil Wallace-Whitfield.
+Electoral defeat and retirement

+However, in August 1992, the opposition Free National Movement bested the PLP in the general election.

-After Pindling's defeat in the August 1992 elections, new Prime Minister Hubert Ingraham "strongly rejected the idea that Sir Lynden or any member of his Government should be extradited to the United States to face possible charges.
-Witnesses in the trials of both Carlos Lehder, a founder of the Medellin drug cartel in Colombia, and Gen. Manuel Antonio Noriega, the deposed Panamanian dictator, testified to payoffs to Sir Lynden, and some United States officials have long recommended that he be indicted on drug-trafficking charges."
+After Pindling's defeat, new prime minister Hubert Ingraham "strongly rejected the idea that Sir Lynden or any member of his Government should be extradited to the United States to face possible charges."

-The FNM won a second landslide victory in 1997, and Pindling retired from politics shortly afterward.
-He was succeeded by Perry Christie.
+The FNM would go on to win a second landslide victory in 1997, and Pindling retired from politics shortly afterward.
+He was succeeded as party leader by Perry Christie.